pkrverma/JewelleryWebsite/README.md

-# webDevProjects
+# JewelleryWebsite
-A repository to store projects designed during learning and for practice
+A website designed with purely HTML and CSS for a Jewellery shop to let the customer connect online and get details from it.